chadbaldwin/chadbaldwin.github.io/_posts/2021-01-21-ssms-keyboard-query-shortcuts.md

 $xmlDoc.Save($ssmsUserSettingsFile);
 ```

-You can use this same script to make other settings changes to this file, but I that's beyond the scope of this post.
+You can use this same script to make other settings changes to this file, but that's beyond the scope of this post.

 ---